ffedox/eptic-pipeline-2025/README.md

 # eptic-pipeline

-Codebase for all things EPTIC
+Developer-side code for the construction of EPTIC.

 # Installation